Mike3rd/mturko_vercel/content/page/toby2.md

 Finley sniffed, “PFFT, relax, don't have a cow!”
 But Toby just danced— and then took a bow!

-Illustration:
-- Jolly postman in uniform
-- Mailbag with shelter flyer visible

-Interactive Prompt:
-"High-five your pup for good manners!"

 ---

 #### Pages 8-9: Postman's Treat

 (Left 8)